Find your source of energy.

 When you have a variety of goals, be sure to schedule your time and resources effectively.
 You can achieve the "focus" part of self-motivation by prioritizing and establishing a schedule that will help you succeed.
 It doesn't make sense to work until you're exhausted or give up one goal to achieve another.

-Using tools such as the Urgent/Important Matrix and the Action Priority Matrix, you can quickly and easily see how each goal activity fits into the bigger picture of your overall objectives.
+Using tools like the Urgent/Important Matrix and the Action Priority Matrix , you can quickly and easily see how each goal activity fits into the bigger picture of your overall objectives.
 If you fully understand your priorities, you probably won't feel as pressured to do everything at once.
-This can reduce stress, and help you to concentrate on the most important strategies.
+This can reduce stress and help you to concentrate on the most important strategies.

 See our article on Prioritization for a summary, and for links to our top time management and prioritization tools.

 (Statements 5, 10)

 The final thing to focus on is surrounding yourself with people and resources that will remind you of your goals, and help you with your internal motivation.
 These are external factors – they'll help you get motivated from the outside, which is different from the internal motivation we've discussed so far.
 However, the more factors you have working for you, the better.